 - “Philanthropy 50,” Chronicle of Philanthropy, accessed September 6, 2019.

 - Giving USA, Giving USA 2019: The Annual Report on Philanthropy for the Year 2018 (Chicago: Giving USA, 2019), 21.
-Note: In this article, Giving USA 2019 page numbers refer to a preprint PDF; page numbers may change when the report has been published in its final, bound form.
+(Note: Giving USA 2019 page numbers refer to a preprint PDF; page numbers may change when the report has been published in its final, bound form.)

 - National Philanthropic Trust, 2018 Donor-Advised Fund Report (Jenkintown, PA: National Philanthropic Trust, November 2018).